propelorm/propelorm.github.com/documentation/reference/model-criteria.markdown

 ### Using An Alternative Collection Class ###

-Sometimes its useful to have a custom collection class as result instead of the normal `*Collection` object.
+Sometimes it's useful to have a custom collection class as result instead of the normal `*Collection` object.
 Usually the formatter defines which collection will be returned, but Propel gives you a nitty-gritty trick to overwrite that behavior.

 Let's assume you have a table `author` with its model class `Bookstore\Author` and thus a query class `Bookstore\AuthorQuery`:
 When you have the normal `ObjectFormatter` chosen and call now `->find()` on the query class object the formatter searches for a class called `$ModelClass .
 'Collection'` respectively `Bookstore\AuthorCollection` and if found uses this class instead of `\Propel\Runtime\Collection\ObjectCollection`.
 You should primarily just extend `Propel\Runtime\Collection\ObjectCollection` and extend your custom class with additional methods or overwrite particular methods.